 I’m very glad that I did as I loved the two day class and there were plenty of other students who were quite new to the technique.
 The tutors are great at breaking things down and offering encouragement so you are in very good hands.

 Fundamentally, silk shading is just one stitch called long and short.
-It is so named because you work stitches of different lengths to create an overall block of smooth stitching.
+Check out my long and short stitch tutorial here.
+It is so named because you start by working stitches of different lengths to create an overall block of smooth stitching.
 Sometimes you first work a split stitch foundation around the edge – this helps to create a smooth neat edge.

 At its simplest, silk shading can be worked in a single shade to fill up a large block of colour.
 Although it is often worked using multiple colours and shades in order to create a photo realistic or detailed piece.